iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 ---

 # What is Iter8?
-Iter8 is the open-source cloud-native platform for metrics-driven experiments and rollouts.
-For DevOps/SRE/MLOps/data science teams.
+Iter8 is the open-source platform for metrics-driven experiments and rollouts.
+Built for DevOps/SRE/MLOps/data science teams.

 ## Use cases